Before You Arrive on Campus…

 Foreign Language Placement Test

-At Orientation, you will participate in a model class discussion with a faculty member of an excerpt of the First
+At Orientation, you will participate in a model class discussion with a faculty member of an excerpt of the Narrative of the Life of Frederick Douglass, the First

 The model class discussion at Orientation will also prepare you to finish reading the book on your own over the summer and participate in an online discussion on Brightspace.
 Reading the book on your own and participating in the online discussion will prepare you for follow-up activities at the August Orientation.